-Although there are several ways to achieve this goal, reducing the car’s weight is one of the best – and easiest – ways to improve fuel economy without compromising other design and safety factors.
-And one of the heaviest components of any car is the powertrain.
-The powertrain’s weight contributes a disproportionate amount to the car’s overall mass, making the powertrain an area of focus for today’s aggressive automotive part injection molders.
+While there are several ways to meet this mandate, reducing the car’s weight is one of the best – and easiest – ways to improve fuel economy without impacting other design and safety factors.
+That's why many automakers are rethinking production and using injection molded plastic components instead of metal assemblies.

 Plastics in the Automotive Industry: A New Perspective

 There was a time when plastics in the automotive industry were considered a cheap, alternate material for non-critical automotive components.
 However, advancements in plastics have put them on par with metal in many cases, and metal to plastic conversion has gained proven acceptance.
 Plastic’s physical properties of heat and chemical resistance, high strength, impact strength, and molding ease offer automotive engineers design flexibility unheard of in past generations, including how they approach exceptionally complex vehicle systems — like powertrains and transmissions — to reduce weight and lower assembly costs without compromising functionality.

 Unlike with metal, materials suppliers can tailor the performance characteristics of plastic resins to meet a designer’s particular needs, adjusting additives, fillers and fiber reinforcements to align with specific requirements.
 For example, polyetherimide is a preferred plastic in under the hood applications because of its superior dimensional, heat, and creep performance.
 Plus, a single injection-molded piece of nylon can replace several steel components, making it a value-add to the bottom line.